openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 ## RFP Guidance

-If you are a public agency and have are looking for procurement with an RFP, RFI, RFQ, tender, etc to find a vendor for your project, you may specify CDS as part of your scoring system.
+If you are a public agency and are looking for procurement with an RFP, RFI, RFQ, tender, etc to find a vendor for your project, you may specify CDS as part of your scoring system.

 > **Requirements**
 > - Describe how your firm will provide the City and its partners with efficient access to accurate, high-quality, complete and regularly updated data through APIs that comply with the most current versions of leading data specifications, including but not limited to the Curb Data Specification (CDS).
 > - Describe how your firm is investing in the ongoing maintenance and upgrading its data systems to comply with the most current versions of the Curb Data Specification (CDS), including any planned timelines for system upgrades.
-> - Describe how your firm is participating in open-source forums to advance development and adoption of mobility data standards, including but not limited to the Open Mobility Foundation.
+> - Describe how your firm is participating in open-source forums to advance the development and adoption of mobility data standards, including but not limited to the Open Mobility Foundation.
 > - Describe how your firm is capable of regularly ingesting data via the CDS Curbs API to integrate that data into your operational practices and digitally track performance and compliance with local regulations, if you intend to operate vehicles in the program's curb zones.
-> - Describe how your firm intends to work with the open source community of public agencies and vendors and continute to help develop the CDS standard now and in the future.
+> - Describe how your firm intends to work with the open source community of public agencies and vendors and continue to help develop the CDS standard now and in the future.
 >
 > **Selection Criteria**
 > - Membership in the Open Mobility Foundation (OMF) [[link](https://www.openmobilityfoundation.org)] - 5 points